Implicit representations via the polynomial method: Semialgebraic graphs

 \section{Semialgebraic graphs}

 This section is dedicated to the proof of the following theorem from the introduction, restated here for convenience.

 \semialgebraic*

 We first observe that we can restrict our attention to the case where adjacency in the semialgebraic graph is given by the sign of a single polynomial.
 Indeed, since we assume that the number $t$ of polynomials and the size of the boolean predicate $\Phi$ are constant, we can simply encode the vertex by concatenating the $t$ labels corresponding to the $t$ defining polynomials.
-Then, for given labels $\lambda$, $\lambda'$, we use their sublabels corresponding to the $i$th polynomial to compute its sign, repeat this for each $i$, and then apply the function $\Phi$ on these signs to determine the adjacency of the two vertices.
+Then, for given labels $\lambda$, $\lambda'$, we use their sublabels corresponding to the $i$th polynomial to compute its sign, repeat this for each $i$, and then apply the function $\Phi$ on these signs to determine the adjacency of the two vertices (see for instance Chandoo~\cite{MR4603804} for related reasonings).

-We can also assume, at the cost of a logarithmic factor in the length of labels, that the input graph is bipartite.
+We can also assume, at the cost of a logarithmic factor in the length of labels, that the input is a bipartite semialgebraic graph, in which adjacency is evaluated only between vertices in different parts.
 We reduce the case of arbitrary graphs to the bipartite case using a simple divide-and-conquer scheme that covers the edges of the input graph by bipartite graphs, so that every vertex is contained in $O(\log n)$ such bipartite graphs.

 From now on we will assume that the vertices of the considered semialgebraic graph are points in $\reals^d$.
 Hence the setup is as follows: We are given a bipartite graph $G=(P\cup S,E)$ with $P,S\subset\reals^d$ and $E\subseteq P\times S$, and a polynomial $f\in\reals[x_1,\ldots, x_d, y_1,\ldots, y_d]$ of constant degree such that $(p,s) \in E$ if and only if $f(p, s) \geq 0$.